Developer-DAO/web3-starter-kits/README.md

 ## Why Create Web3 Starter Kits Repo?

-When building new projects, having an up-to-date, well maintained starter kit can be the different between shipping some of value or getting stuck in boilerplate hell.
+When building new projects, having an up-to-date, well maintained starter kit can be the difference between shipping some of value or getting stuck in boilerplate hell 😭

-Our goal with the Web3 Starter Kits Repo, is to provide Members and non-members alike, with start kits they can rely on for common use caese when building in Web3.
+Our goal with the Web3 Starter Kits Repo, is to provide Members and non-members alike, with starter-kits they can rely on for common use cases when building in Web3.

 ## Official D_D Web3 Starter Kits

-## Community Submitted Starter Kits
+## Community Web3 Starter-Kits

 ## Suporters